Emanuele Castellano

 Naples in a week: Underground Naples

 We are talking about a labyrinth of underground passages and tunnels that tell the secret history of the city.
-A history that has its roots in Roman antiquity, when volcanic tuff, easily excavated, was used to build the foundations of the city.
-Over the centuries, however, these cavities were expanded and exploited for a variety of purposes, becoming over time shelters, cisterns for collecting water or oil, places of worship, and lazarettos during wars or epidemics.
+A history that has its roots in Roman antiquity, when volcanic tuff was used to build the foundations of the city.
+Over the centuries, these cavities were expanded and exploited for a variety of purposes, becoming over time shelters, cisterns for collecting water or oil, places of worship, and lazarettos during wars or epidemics.

-Once you have visited this place that will leave you speechless, at midday and for all the afternoon continue exploring the centre of Naples.
-Our next stage is the wonderful Piazza del Plebiscito, one of the largest squares in Italy, where you can admire the extraordinary Basilica of San Francesco da Paola and find out the elegance and the power of the city's ancient Royal Palace, a phenomenal and iconic place in the very rich and noble history of the city of the sun.
+After finishing your visit to this fascinating place, head towards Piazza del Plebiscito, one of the most beautiful squares in Naples and among the largest in Italy, where you can admire the extraordinary Basilica of San Francesco da Paola and find out the elegance and the power of the ancient Royal Palace, an iconic place representing the rich and noble history of the city of the sun.

 Day 3: Capodimonte Museum, Archaeological Museum and Castel Sant'Elmo